What I Look For When Evaluating a New Role

 7 min read

-After several career moves, I've developed a framework for evaluating new roles that goes beyond compensation and title.
-Here's what actually matters for long-term career satisfaction.
+My framework for evaluating new engineering roles that goes beyond compensation and title.
+What actually matters for long-term career growth.

 12 posts